divyanshisuri/divya-suri-tri3/test_prep.md

 * We can collaborate on an idea for a computer science problem, which draws ideas from various people **2.
 What about Del Norte crowdsourcing?
 Could your final project be better with crowdsourcing?**
 * Using peoples opinions from various background we can use feedback from those who are not in computer science.

+**5.5 Notes**
+* Material created on a computer is the intellectual property of the creator or an organization
+* Ease of access and distribution of digitized information raises intellectual property concerns regarding ownership, value, and use
+* Measures should be taken to safeguard intellectual property
+* Open source: Programs are made freely available and may be redistributed and modified
+* Open access: Online research output free of any and all restriction on access and free of many restrictions on use, such as copyright or license restrictions
+* The development of algorithms that include bias
+* The existence of computing devices that collect and analyze data by continuously monitoring activities
+* Intellectual Property (IP): a work or invention that is the result of creativity to which one has rights
+* Copyright protects your IP and keeps anyone from using it, unless you give them your permission
+* Plagiarism: Presenting material as your own
+* Creative Commons provides free licenses that you can use to tell others how you want them to use your creations
+* It clearly tells others what they can and can not do with your IP

+**5.6 Notes**
+* Personally identifiable information (PII) is information about an individual that identifies, links, relates, or describes them
+* Search engines can record and maintain a history of searches made by users
+* Websites can record and maintain a history of individuals who have viewed their pages
+* Devices, websites, and networks can collect information about a user’s location
+* Technology enables that collection, use, and exploitation of information about, by, and for individuals, groups, and institutions
+* Search engines can use search history to suggest websites or for targeted marketing
+* Disparate personal data, such as geolocation, cookies, and browsing history, can be aggregated to create knowledge about an individual
+* PII and other information place online can be used to enhance a user’s online experiences
+* PII stored online can be used to simplify making online purchases
+* Commercial and government curation of information may be exploited if privacy and other protections are ignored
+* Information placed online can be used in ways that were not intended and that may have a harmful impact.
+For example, an email message may be forwarded, tweets can be retweeted, and social media posts can be viewed by potential employers
+* PII can be used to stalk or steal the identity of a person or to aid in the planning of other criminal acts
+* Authentication measures protect devices and information from unauthorized access.
+Examples of authentication measures include strong passwords and multifactor authentication
+* Multifactor authentication is a method of computer access control in which a user is only granted access after successfully presenting several separate pieces  of evidence to an authentication mechanism, typically in at least two of the following categories: knowledge (something they know) possession (something they have), and ingerence (something they are)
+* Multi Factor authentication requires at least two steps to unlock protected information; each step adds a new layer of security that must be broken to gain unauthorized access
+* Encryption is the process of encoding data to prevent unauthorized access.
+Decryption is the process of decoding the data.
+* Computer virus and malware scanning software can help protect a computing system against infection
+* A computer virus is a malicious program that can copy itself and gain access to a computer in an unauthorized way.
+Computer viruses often attach themselves to legitimate programs and start running independently on a computer
+* Malware is software intended to damage a computing system or to take partial control over its operation